 The staff parking lot is a narrow asphalt surface parking lot located adjacent to the east wing of the seminary building.
 It is accessed from East 72nd Street to the north and contains approximately forty unmarked spaces.
 A narrow island extends most of the length beginning at the north end.
 A circular drive extends from the southwest corner of the lot.
 Historic aerials suggest the parking lot was constructed between 1962 and 1969.
-It is a contributing structure.
+The staff parking lot is a non-contributing structure as it was constructed outside the period of significance and does not contribute to the architectural significance of the district.